zarillion/handynotes-plugins/docs/core/nodes.md

 * `questCount` (boolean)
   * Display completed quest count as `rlabel`.
 * `location` (string)
-  * Additonal text that provides more detail about the location of a node.
+  * Additional text that provides more detail about the location of a node.
 * `note` (string)
   * Additional text that provides more detail about the node.
 * `requires` ([Requirement](requirements.hmtl) / [Requirement](requirements.hmtl)[ ])